GianlucaBertaina/nucleardensity/README.md

 ```
 In VMD, modify the Isovalue parameter opening the Graphics/Representations menu.

+## IMPORTANT NOTICE
+Indexes of normal modes are in their energetic order, so for water:

+(bending, symm. stretching, asymm. stretching) -> BSA order, not SBA order, which is used in the article.

 ## Authors

 * **Marco Micciarelli** - *Wavefunction and density evaluation*